lukebrandonfarrell/redux-nl/README.md

 ## Usage

-ReduxQL allows you to make request from your React components (or outside your react components) and listen to the status of that request... the only difference is that ReduxQL dispatches the request result to the Redux store, allowing you to also update your global state.
+ReduxNL allows you to make request from your React components (or outside your react components) and listen to the status of that request... the only difference is that ReduxNL dispatches the request result to the Redux store, allowing you to also update your global state.

 The below example allows you to update your component in response to the fired request.
 You can pass paramters via the `payload` and `meta` properties, these will be used in your network request, more details below.
 The libary follows the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) specification for redux actions.

 ```
-ReduxQL.post("/user/brands/{slug}", {
+ReduxNL.post("/user/brands/{slug}", {
   payload: { slug },
   meta: {
     apiToken: authToken